learn-co-curriculum/rack-get-params-lab/README.md

   3. Create a new route called `/add` that takes in a `GET` param with the key `item`.
 This should check to see if that item is in `@@items` and then add it to the cart if it is.
 Otherwise give an error

-<a href='https://learn.co/lessons/rack-get-params-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rack-get-params-lab' title='Rack Routes and GET Params'>Rack Routes and GET Params</a> on Learn.co and start learning to code for free.</p>